Business Foundations for Engineers Graduate Certificate

 530: Finance in High-Tech Industries

-Review basic concepts of financial accounting and finance, with an emphasis on accounting needed for effective financial analysis.
-Focus on issues of finance in high tech industries.
-Emphases will include project financing, notions of options as applied to internal financial analysis, allocation of costs and revenues for new high tech projects, valuing projects and valuing firms when intellectual assets are a significant portion of total level value; corporate control in high tech firms.
+Review basic concepts of financial accounting and finance, emphasizing accounting needed for effective financial analysis.
+Focus on issues of finance in high-tech industries.
+Emphases will include project financing, notions of options applied to internal financial analysis, allocation of costs and revenues for new high tech projects, valuing projects and valuing firms when intellectual assets are a significant portion of total level value; corporate control in high tech firms.
 Finance issues in mergers, acquisitions, and alliances.
 3 credits.
 (Fall Semester)

 540: Management of High-Tech Industries

-Management of High Tech Industries is a case-based course that focuses on managerial decision making and organization building.
-With an emphasis on professional service firms and high tech companies, students learn the skills to coordinate and leverage human capital.
+Management of High Tech Industries is a case-based course that focuses on managerial decision-making and organization building.
+With an emphasis on professional service firms and high-tech companies, students learn to coordinate and leverage human capital.
 Tactical, operational, and strategic leadership is explored.
-Other topics include entrepreneurial decision making, performance measures, managerial control, product strategies, management of strategic change, and competitive analysis.
+Other topics include entrepreneurial decision-making, performance measures, managerial control, product strategies, management of strategic change, and competitive analysis.
 3 credits.
 (Spring Semester)

 Over the last decade, more than 1,500 students have taken Duke’s proven engineering management core courses.